 P2P Module Implementation

 The peer to peer implementation was built from scratch.
 This is because other peer to peer libraries were on the implementation of the Distributed hash table.
 At the current moment all those heavy features are not needed because the objective is to search and list all possible servers available.
-The limitation being that to be a part of the network the user has to know at least 1 server and has to have DMZ enabled from the router if the user wants to act as a server out of the users local network.
+The limitation being that to be a part of the network the user has to know at least 1 server.
 The advantage of building from scratch makes the module super light and possibility for custom functions and structs.
 The sub topics below will mention the implementations of each functionality in depth.

 IP Table